 Last week, The Band Perry announced they split from their label, Big Machine.
-For anybody who had been paying attention to the mysterious happenings with the band over the past several months, it was a sad but not particularly surprising development.
+For anybody who had been paying attention because they didn't want to stay in the dark with what the band was up to over the past several months, it was a sad but not particularly surprising development.

 They released "Live Forever" on Aug.
 14, 2015.
-It was supposed to be a big reintroduction of a new sound from their work with pop producer RedOne (Lady Gaga's guy) and the first single off their third album Heart + Beat.
-For most people, it was a bit of a head scratcher.
+It was supposed to be a big reintroduction of a new big sound from their work with pop producer RedOne (Lady Gaga's guy) and the first single off their third album Heart + Beat.
+For most people, it was a bit of a head-scratcher.
+Were they going to release their first pop album?

-For starters, it was the complete opposite of their 6-times platinum debut crossover hit "If I Die Young."
+For starters, it was the complete opposite of their 6-times platinum, country radio debut turned crossover hit "If I Die Young."
 I mean, just comparing the titles "If I Die Young" versus "Live Forever" is enough to tell you how much of a 180 they pulled in the release.
-But even if it confused the casual critic, "The Fans Perry" were on board.
-It was still, after all, anchored by Kimberly Perry's smoky vocals and an undeniable catchiness.
+But even if it confused the casual critic, "The Fans Perry" were on board with potential pop singles.
+It was still, after all, anchored by Kimberly Perry's smoky vocals and an undeniable catchiness, accompanied by her brothers Reid and Neil.
+The country stars know music and we were all willing to wait and see what they could do.
+But an entire album of pop?
+Could they successfully go the Taylor Swift way?

-Then the song was pulled from radio.
-Then the song disappeared from the Internet for about 24 hours, an occurrence Kimberly Perry attributed to their team doing "a little housecleaning," but also sent fans overboard wondering if the band was breaking up.
+Then the song was pulled from the radio.
+Then the song disappeared from the Internet for about 24 hours, an occurrence Kimberly Perry attributed to their team doing "a little housecleaning," but also sent fans overboard on social media wondering if the country music band was breaking up.

 Of course, now we know that the content was being re-uploaded with the band's ownership instead of Big Machine's.
 It's why the single "Live Forever" has The Band Perry's copyright while all of their prior chart-topping works have the Big Machine Label Group copyright.